 A festive fashion show

-If your gang needs the costume aspect of the holiday, invite friends over for an outdoor Halloween fashion show or parade instead.
+If your gang needs the costume aspect of the holiday, invite friends over for a Halloween fashion show or parade instead (you can keep it outdoors if you prefer!).
 Ask each person who comes to bring a contribution to the candy haul (because you’ll know they’re safe) and divide up for each little ghoul or goblin to take home a bag of treats.
-Note: This is dependent on the instructions from the public health unit in your area.
-If your community has been told to stick only to your household, make this a “found things” costume contest within your immediate family at home instead.

 A zombie makeover station